BrightChamps Logo

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic

 Always remember to apply the same operation to both sides of the equation.
-Ensure the proper balance when simplifying or solving calculations.
+Ensure proper balance when simplifying or solving calculations.
 If we forget to do identical operations, it will lead to wrong answers.
-For example, 2x + 3 = 0
+Let's consider the example, 2x + 3 = 0

 Subtract 3 from both sides.